waocats/crabgo/src/doc/src/reference/registry-index.md

 The git protocol has no protocol prefix in the index url.
 For example the git index URL for [crates.io] is `https://github.com/rust-lang/crates.io-index`.

-Cargo caches the git repository on disk so that it can efficiently incrementally fetch updates.
+Crabgo caches the git repository on disk so that it can efficiently incrementally fetch updates.

 #### Sparse Protocol